ArtemRocky/youtrack_version/README.md

 ### youtrack_version
-Telegram bot for check actual youtrack version
+Telegram bot for check actual youtrack version.
+You can set time at which bot will send message itself.
+Don't forget to sync the server time with yours.

 ### Requirements